kozko2001/bookmarks/README.md

 This same code could be use to store the data on any storage service, but I really love the simplenote app on mac, is really light so for me was the best choise.

+# Bookmarks recorder (android)

+For sending the links that I want to read later on Android, I use the AutoShare and tasker apps.

+With the AutoShare When I press on share on any application, you can share with the AutoShare and configure Tasker, to create a post request with the link and title.

 # Configuration

 You have to add your credentials from simplenote in the config.json (just copy the template and change your credentials)

+Also on the simplenote, you must create a empty note with the tag bookmarks

 To install do a:
 ```